- Is Commencement the same as Graduation?

 Tickets are not required for the commencement ceremony.
 The Keene State campus is open to guests and the event is held outside.

 I have requested a large print program, where do I pick it up?

-Pre-requested large-print programs will be available at our information table on Fiske Quad.
+Pre-requested large-print programs will be available at our information table in front of the Mason Library on Fiske Quad.

 Lost something?
 Found something?

-Turn in found items or search for lost items during the Commencement Ceremony at the Information Table on Appian Way located on the backside of the quad.
-If you are searching for a lost item after the Commencement Ceremony has concluded, please contact the Campus Safety office.
+Turn in found items or search for lost items during the Commencement Ceremony at the Information Table on Appian Way located in front of the Mason Library.
+If you are searching for a lost item after the Commencement Ceremony has concluded, please contact Campus Safety at (603) 358-2228.